The Morning Briefing: Gavin Newsom Wants Folks to Know He's Down With the Struggle

 Happy Tuesday, dear Kruiser Morning Briefing friends.
 The Sine Qua Non Sequitur is taking the rest of the week off to prepare for a Toblerone eating contest in Newfoundland.

-This week kicked off with California Governor Gavin Newsom really, really stepping in it.
+This week kicked off with California Gov. Gavin Newsom really, really stepping in it.
 A lot of the most cringe-filled moments from Dem politicians come when their diversity-challenged white people try to bond with black audiences.
 The pandering goes somewhat nuclear in those situations.
-My good friend and partner in thought crime Stephen Green wrote about it yesterday:
+My good friend and partner in thought crime, Stephen Green, wrote about it yesterday:

 Deny all you like, but yes, as Chad Prather explained, "Gavin Newsom told a black audience that he’s just like them because of his low SAT scores and inability to read."